iot-router/perenio.elegance/docs/Perenio_LXC_EE_system._User_manual.md

 4. To provide a single-file form for the LXC installation pack.
 5. To provide a single-action flow for an LXC install.
 6. To provide an interface to TR-069 for LXC management.
+7. To provide built-in options to configure LXC network connection type (host IP, DHCP IP in the host LAN, static IP in the LXC area network).
+8. To provide a smooth integration of LXC's Web pages to the router's Web interface.
+9. To provide a set of service options to simplify tools integration to user's LXC (ssh, zeroconf, proxy, etc.).

 # 2\.
 The perenio-ee package